 There are few observances to adhere to when using cottonseed meal.
-Gardening with cottonseed meal as fertilizer in the rose garden will slightly increase the acidity of the soil when applied in the amount of one cupful of cottonseed meal feed, or a combination of cottonseed meal and bone meal worked into the soil.
+Gardening with cottonseed meal as fertilizer in the rose garden will slightly increase the acidity of the soil when applied in the amount of 1 cup (236 ml.) of cottonseed meal feed, or a combination of cottonseed meal and bone meal worked into the soil.
 A second application is recommended for late in the summer.

 Cottonseed Meal as Fertilizer for Acid Loving Plants

 When cottonseed meal gardening among the truly acid loving plants, the goal is to lower the soil pH and increase the availability of elements like iron and magnesium.
 Yellowing leaves may be a sign that the pH needs to be reduced with an application of cottonseed meal as fertilizer.
 Most acid loving plants tend to have shallow root systems, so mulch around them with 2 to 3 inches (5-8 cm.) of cottonseed hulls or a mixture of cottonseed, peat moss, oak leaves, or pine needles.
 This mulch also retains soil moisture, protects from freezing, and keeps soil cool during the hot summer months.
 A small amount of cottonseed meal or ammonium sulfate mixed into the mulch will prevent nitrogen deficiency during the breaking down of the mulch.